Perturbations of continuum random Schr\"odinger operators with applications to Anderson orthogonality and the spectral shift function: Proofs of the results from Section

 where $\mathbf{E}_{0,x}^{t,x}$ denotes the Brownian-bridge expectation over continuous closed paths starting at time $0$ at $x$ and returning to $x$ at time $t$, and $\chi^{t}_{\Lambda_{L}}$ is the indicator function of the set of Brownian-bridge paths which stay inside $\Lambda_{L}$ for all times up to $t$.
 But the integral on the right-hand side of \eqref{BB-rep} vanishes as $L \to\infty$ according to \cite[p.\ 341]{artRSO1989Kir}. \end{proof}

 We are now ready for the

-\begin{proof}[Proof of Theorem \ref{lem:SSFcont}] Throughout the proof we abbreviate the spectral shift functions by $\xi_{(L)} := \xi(\,\pmb\cdot\,,H_{(L)},H_{(L)}^{\tau})$ and choose representatives which coincide with the trace of the corresponding spectral shift operator on $\FMB$.
+\begin{proof}[Proof of Theorem \ref{lem:SSFcont}] Throughout the proof we abbreviate the SSF by $\xi_{(L)} := \xi(\,\pmb\cdot\,,H_{(L)},H_{(L)}^{\tau})$ and choose representatives which coincide with the trace of the corresponding spectral shift operator on $\FMB$.
 Since $\xi_{(L)}$ depends monotonously on the perturbation and $W\geq C u_0$, we assume without loss of generality that $W=C u_0$.

 By Lemma \ref{lem:HoelderCont}, the function $E \mapsto \E[\xi(E)]$ is H\"older continuous on compact intervals in $\FMB$ for any $\alpha\in (0,1)$.
 Let $E\in \FMB$ and $\varepsilon_{0} >0$ such that $I_{\varepsilon_{0}} := [E-\varepsilon_{0}, E+ \varepsilon_{0}] \subset \FMB$.
 Consider any $\varepsilon \in (0,\varepsilon_{0}]$.
 Then